Steve Stricker WITB: Clubs that Led to Spectacular Success

 Steve Stricker Driver

-Callaway Epic Speed Triple Diamond 9 degrees
+Callaway Epic Speed Triple Diamond LS

-Callaway Epic Speed Triple Diamond 9 degrees
+Callaway Epic Speed Triple Diamond LS

 Stricker swings a Callaway Epic Speed Triple Diamond LS driver for optimal distance off the team.
-The aerodynamic and refined head shape pairs with a Jailbreak Speed Frame and Flash Face for rapid ball speed and optimal length.
+The refined head shape pairs with a Jailbreak Speed Frame and Flash Face for rapid ball speed and optimal length.

 This adjustable driver features an adjustable hosel, which enables you to alter the loft and lie angle of the clubface.
 Although the long-hitting driver is forgiving and consistent, it is challenging to find a new model.
 In addition, Callaway only offers it in a 9 and 10.5-degree loft profile.